privacyguides/privacyguides.org/privacy-policy.md

 * **The right to object to processing** – You have the right to object to our processing of your personal data, under certain conditions.
 * **The right to data portability** – You have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.

-## How can I contact the {{ site.name }} team about privacy?
+## How can I contact the Privacy Guides team about privacy?

-The {{ site.name }} team generally does not have access to personal data outside of limited access granted via some moderation panels.
+The Privacy Guides team generally does not have access to personal data outside of limited access granted via some moderation panels.
 Inquiries regarding your personal information should be sent directly to the data controller for these services, Aragon Ventures LLC:

 ```
 Jonah Aragon